 April Bloomfield's all-day restaurant inside the Ace Hotel is an upscale British gastropub in the heart of NoMad.
 The Michelin-starred spot serves an indulgent meat-centric menu whose greatest hits include a lamb burger with thrice-cooked fries and fried sweetbreads.
 Aside from the à la carte menu, prix-fixe group dinners with your choice of meat (roasted duck, fried chicken, whole-roasted suckling pig) are available for advance booking.
 And if you have a sweet tooth, make sure to get something from the pudding menu.

 Started by two brothers and named after their dogs, The Grey Dog is a diner-meets-coffeehouse known as much for its breakfast quesadillas as it is for its welcoming, neighborhood vibe.
 The first location opened in Greenwich Village in 1996, and the mini-chain has expanded across Lower Manhattan in the years since, with each outpost as cozy and reliable as the next.
 The all-day menu consistently delivers -- no matter if you're on the soup and salad train or the burger and (sweet potato) fries one.
-The Mulberry Street location often gets crowded for lunch on weekdays, and given the trip-worthy nature of the aforementioned breakfast quesadilla, for brunch on weekends.
+The Mulberry Street location often gets crowded for lunch on weekdays, and given the hangover-curing allure of the aforementioned breakfast quesadilla, for brunch on weekends.

 Inside The Standard East Village, Narcissa crafts a seasonal menu based around farm-fresh Hudson Valley ingredients that are both light and filling.
 Two dining rooms and an outdoor space with a private garden view give off a cozy, upscale vibe complemented by a crowd of downtown regulars and hotel guests.
 The menu gives equal play to meat, fish, and vegetables, with an emphasis on roasted dishes.
 Be sure to order a side of the carrot fries -- they give their fried potato counterparts a run for their money.